-The pandemic is not over, yet somehow it feels we are turning the corner in the US.
+The pandemic is not over, yet somehow it feels like we are turning the corner in the US.
 In Kenya, the effect of COVID-19 was more severe economically and educationally than in public health.
 Through February, Kenya reported a total of 1,866 deaths from COVID-19.
 This is about ⅓ the deaths reported in Minnesota despite the fact that Kenya has about 43 million people vs Minnesota’s 5.64 million.

-Our team in Kenya believes that economic life is returning to normal in Nairobi, though there is still a ban on large gatherings and the curfew has been extended 60 days.
+Our team in Kenya believes that economic life is returning to normal in Nairobi, though there is still a ban on large gatherings and the curfew has been extended by 60 days.
 We stopped providing families food packets through our Food from Friends program in January with no reports of undue suffering.
 It will take time for the economy to recover ground, but things seem to be coming back steadily.

-Ngong Road Children’s Foundation staff, working with our schools have done our best to keep students engaged without in-person education, but nonetheless students lost ground.
+Ngong Road Children’s Foundation staff, working with our schools have done their best to keep students engaged without in-person education, but nonetheless, students lost ground.
 There are numerous reports in the country of “indiscipline” among high school students with lower test scores and challenges as students return to the structure of regular education.

 The Kenyan government decided last fall that all schools would reopen for in-person education in January 2021.
 Normally, the academic year is the calendar year and children attend school for three terms.
-The intention is to squeeze in a fourth school term in 2021 and and again in 2022 to make up for the two lost terms in 2020.
+The intention is to squeeze in a fourth school term in 2021 and again in 2022 to make up for the two lost terms in 2020.
 This has important implications for our program:

 - For two years, school fees will be about 25% higher.
 School fees are our biggest annual expense.

 - We will not hold camp in 2021 or 2022.
 This is the student’s favorite activity of the year and will be sorely missed until August 2023 when we hope to resume camp.

 - We have scheduled Life Skills training for the April breaks.
 This training is an essential part of our high school program and has contributed significantly to student success.